-The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated October 22, 2012, that the Plan and related trust are designed in accordance with the applicable requirements of the Internal Revenue Code (IRC).
-The Plan has been amended since receiving the determination letter.
-However, the Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated June 30, 2017, that the Plan and related trust are designed in accordance with the applicable requirements of the IRC.

 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.